Concepts of Juji Platform¶

 (deftopic hello-world ["Hello world!"] (greeting))

-As you can imagine, there could be multiple rules in a topic.
-Each rule may be associated with zero or multiple followup topics.
+To extend the power of the topic as a building block, there can be multiple rules in a topic.
+And each rule may itself be associated with zero or multiple embedded followup topics.

 (deftopic greeting [:1 hello howdy hi] [(user-first-name) ", nice to meet you!"] [(> (max-similarity-score ["what's up"]) 0.9)] ["Nothing much, you?"] (handle-whats-up) [[:1 你 您]好] ["我很好，你好么?"] (continue-greeting-in-chinese) (ask-about-chinese-stock-market))

-Line 11 shows that our pattern language handles foreign languages as well.
+Line 11 demonstrates that our pattern language seamlessly handles foreign languages within the same rule.

-Line 9, 13, 14 contains reference to topics that must be defined elsewhere already.
+Line 9, 13, 14 contains reference to topics that must be defined elsewhere already, and pulled into the conversation from external sources.

 Automatic Dialog Management¶

-In REP, the dialog flow is managed automatically by the system.
-The system properly handles both user initiated (reactive) and system initiated (proactive) conversation turns.
-The conversation may jump around, but the bot always brings the conversation back.
-This unique combination of flow flexibility and mission focus is achieved with the help of categorizing topics into three types.
+In Juji's REP protocal, the dialog flow is managed automatically by the Juji system.
+The system which takes care of both system initiated (proactive) and user initiated (reactive) conversation turns.
+The conversation may jump around, but the bot always brings the conversation back to the rules and topics as defined by the chatbot creator.
+This unique combination of supported flow management and mission (or dialogue through-line) focus is made easier by computational recognition of three key topic types.

-If an agenda topic fails to produce a bot response, ad-lib topics are tested.
-They are mainly Juji's built-in topics that cover all kinds of contingencies, such as user digression, user misbehavior, missing information, courtesy fillers, and so on.
-You may write your own ad-lib topics.
+If an agenda topic fails to produce a bot response, ad-lib topics can be triggered.
+Juji has many of these built in topics that cover all kinds ofcontingencies, such as user digression, user misbehavior, missing information, courtesy fillers, troll responses, small talk and and so on.
+Users may write their own ad-lib topics, which can then added to the Juji database for use by others.
+Ad-lib topics are a critical bridge to completing an agenda, and once again, are built in.